 In fact, the enumeration of linearizations of an execution’s operations and the enumeration of possible visibility relations among the linearized operations are both exponential.
 Though the optimization of minimal visibility can help us skip unnecessary enumerations, the cost of checking algorithm is still considerable.

-Therefore, we have to assume fixed bounds for certain parameters of the input executions such as the number of threads and the maximum number of overlapping operations.
-So we can use it to check real long executions.
+Therefore, we have to assume fixed bounds for certain parameters of the input executions such as the number of threads and the maximum number of overlapping operations to handle real long executions.

 7 Conclusion

-Our platform which integrate a set of checking techniques and supporting tools can check whether an execution of a distributed system satisfies a given consistency model.
+Our platform that integrates a set of checking techniques and supporting tools can check whether an execution of a distributed system satisfies a given consistency model.
 Our platform enables programmers to give a precise specification to a weak-consistent distributed system and verify the correctness of the implementation.
-Our platform is flexible enough to handle the executions from different systems and different consistency models.
-Moreover, our platform is open to users’ modification.
+Our platform is flexible enough to handle the executions that come from different systems upon different consistency models.
+Moreover, our platform is open to users’ further modification.

 We also have experiments on Riak and some other CRDTs, which show the performance of our checking algorithm.